A guide to Significant Other, Katherine Parkinson and Youssef Kerkour’s new comedy

 Who stars in Significant Other?

 Youssef Kerkour plays Sam, a lonely man who attempts suicide.
 Kerkour is probably best known for Channel 4’s comedy Home, in which he played asylum seeker Sami, but you might also recognise him from Criminal: UK, Sex Education, and Stay Close.
-He can next be seen in Ridley Scott’s Napoleon biopic Kitbag.
+He can next be seen in Ridley Scott’s Napoleon biopic Napoleon (previously titled Kitbag).

 Katherine Parkinson plays Anna, a woman who has a heart attack.
 Parkinson is a prolific actor, and you’ll recognise her from roles in sci-fi drama Humans, Australian comedy Spreadsheet, and the BBC One family sitcom Here We Go, as well as films like The Guernsey Literary and Potato Peel Pie Society.